-Two-Factor Authentication: A Simple Step for Extra Security
+Two-Factor Authentication is a Simple Step for Extra Online Account Security

 Even though it might seem a bit inconvenient to dig into your wallet or purse again to get a driver’s license or school I.D., it’s not too upsetting a request for most people because they know the cashier is taking an extra step to make sure the credit card belongs to them.